 So we haven't seen anything around that.

-But they'll they'll they'll pivot to something else.
+But they'll pivot to something else.

 No one was willing to accept that.

-Instead, you had a press conference, or at least a press briefing where you had reporters asking, Well, did you ask about drug addiction?
+Instead, you had a press conference or at least a press briefing where you had reporters asking, well, did you ask about drug addiction?

 Hey, how could it possibly be physically fit when he eats McDonald's every day when that's not proven?